rosagiulietto/e-learning_platform_project/README.md

 # E-Learning Platform
-## An e-learning platform built in Django
+## An e-learning platform built with Django